cfoust/cy/docs/src/cli.md

 ##### `janet`

 The `janet` format prints the `(yield)`ed value as a valid Janet expression.
 This is useful for debugging and for passing Janet values between `cy` and other Janet programs.
 However, just like `json`, the `janet` formatter does not support printing complex values like functions.

+### kill-server

+`cy kill-server` kills the `cy` server, if one is running.
+This sends a `SIGTERM` signal to the server process and cleans up the socket.

 ### recall